 Story time features picture books, songs, finger plays, puppets, flannel boards, games and craft activities.

-The LEGO club meets Saturdays once a month in the large conference room from 10:00am - 11:00am.
-This Fall we will be exploring stop motion video and creating Lego movies in groups!
+The LEGO and Technology Club meets Saturdays once a month in the large conference room from 10:00am - 11:00am.
 It's open to elementary aged children with no pre-registration.

 Summer Reading Program

 Each summer, the Frances L. Simek Memorial Library, Medford, and the Jean M. Thomson Memorial Library in Stetsonville host the Summer Library Programs in cooperation with the Medford Area Public Schools.
 The hour-long sessions include stories and crafts.